Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Testing

 Testing was done incrementally with every change in functionality of code (Javascript) using console.log.

 Only once there were no error messages shown, the development process continued and thus resolving issues along the development process.

 Only once the manual functionality testing was completed, the visual testing started with additions of CSS.

+Various testings on different screen sizes with different types of devices (mobile phones, tablets) to check the responsiveness of the trivia container and the results container verifying that none of the content overflows beyond the limits of the device tested.

 **Issues resolved**